-Although LIBOR and SOFR reflect short-term borrowing costs, they are calculated very differently:
+Although LIBOR and SOFR reflect short-term borrowing costs and are available in multiple tenors, they are calculated very differently:

 Loan documentation generally provides that if LIBOR is no longer available, the interest rate will be based on the Prime Rate.

-Due to the anticipated discontinuation of LIBOR, recently originated or modified loans include fallback language outlining a detailed mechanism to amend the loan documents to incorporate a new reference rate to replace LIBOR, as well as a spread and other adjustments to account for differences between LIBOR and the new reference rate.
+Due to the anticipated discontinuation of LIBOR, loans originated or modified in the past couple of years have included fallback language outlining a detailed mechanism to amend the loan documents to incorporate a new reference rate to replace LIBOR, as well as a spread and other adjustments to account for differences between LIBOR and the new reference rate.

-Swap documentation historically has not provided for a fallback rate if LIBOR were to be permanently discontinued.
-The International Swaps and Derivatives Association (ISDA) recently finalized an update to its derivatives definitions to include LIBOR cessation fallback provisions.
-The ISDA LIBOR replacement rate will be SOFR (compounded in arrears) plus a spread adjustment based on the 5 year median spot difference between USD LIBOR and SOFR.
-The updated definitions will be published and effective for all swap contracts executed on or after January 25, 2021.
+Related to swap fallbacks: Swap documentation historically has not provided for a fallback rate if LIBOR were to be permanently discontinued.
+In January 2021, the International Swaps and Derivatives Association (ISDA) finalized an update to its derivatives definitions to include LIBOR cessation fallback provisions.
+These updates name the LIBOR replacement rate as SOFR (compounded in arrears) plus a spread adjustment based on the 5-year median spot difference between USD LIBOR and SOFR.
+The updated definitions were published and are effective for any new or amended LIBOR swap contracts executed on or after January 25, 2021.